Naamio/naamio/docs/usage.md

 # Basic Usage
-The `naamio` executable is immediately available in your Terminal window.
+The `Naamio` executable is immediately available in your Terminal window.
-You can use this command in a number of ways:
+It is preferable to set the configuration either in-file, or via environment variables.

+As Naamio attempts to establish a sensible configuration based on its environment, minimal settings should need to be configured manually, however, for more complex or unique installations, a configuration file may be preferred.

+Command-line parameters are not supported at length as it is generally considered bad practice to pass settings into the executable at the time of invocation.

 ```
     $ naamio --theme <theme-path>